buildbuddy-io/buildbuddy/README.md

 build --bes_backend=grpc://events.buildbuddy.io:1985
 ```

 This will print a **Buildbuddy url** containing your build results at the beginning and end of every Bazel invocation.
-You can command click / double click on these to view
+You can command click / double click on these to open the results in a browser.

 **Want more control?** Want to set it up for your team?
 Get up and running fast with the cloud hosted [BuildBuddy.io](https://buildbuddy.io) service.